PrinceOfPuppers/qbot/README.md

 [expr]  - any
 ```

-Evaluates expression `[expr]` and ignores what it evaluates to, identical to using `cdef x ; [expr]` but without variable assignment
+Evaluates expression `[expr]` and ignores what it evaluates to, identical to using `cdef x ; [expr]` but without variable assignment.

-Operator name stands for "python do"
+Operator name stands for "python do".

 **example:**
 ```